ambientstl/Citi-Bike-March-2019-Preview/README.md

 The analysis shows that while more bikes and stations are added consistently every year, total duration and number of trips do not experience similar linear growth.

-While rider demographics, hourly use, and station use are remarkably steady over the years, daily use can vary greatly for reasons not readily apparent in the Citi Bikes data.
+While rider demographics, hourly use, and station use are remarkably steady over the years, daily use can vary greatly for reasons not readily apparent in the Citi Bike data.

 For more explanation, I turned to [historical weather data for New York City](https://www.timeanddate.com/weather/usa/new-york/historic?month=3&year=2017) and found that cold or wet weather accounted for the variation from day to day.